Create the Required Database User Accounts

 DataAdmin User

-The DataAdmin user is a Windows or SQL account that is used by the Privilege Management ePO Extension to write to the Privilege Management for Windows database.
+The DataAdmin user is a Windows or SQL account that is used by the Endpoint Privilege Management ePO Extension to write to the Endpoint Privilege Management for Windows database.
 The registered server BeyondTrust Purge uses this account by default.

 If this is a Windows account, you need to grant the following permission: